 It is crucial that Israel come to know that God rejected them as a nation during the establishment of the church.

-God told Israel through Peter of a new prophetic construct and change in economy; God will launch the concept of the church and suspend dealing with the nation Israel as His primary economy for a time.
+God told Israel through Peter of a new prophetic construct and change in economy; God would launch the concept of the church and suspend dealing with the nation Israel as His primary economy for a time.